 Twin Nursing Pillow: Which twin breastfeeding pillow should you choose?

-I didn’t use a nursing pillow with Ben, but every other twin mom told me that a supportive nursing pillow is key to successful twin feeding.
+I didn’t use a nursing pillow with Ben, but every other twin mom told me that a supportive nursing pillow is key to successful twin feeding, regardless of what other breastfeeding twin techniques you use.
 But which one to choose?

 If you’ve spent any time in twin Facebook groups you know there is a big debate about which nursing pillow.
 Do you go with the Twin Z Breastfeeding Pillow or the My Brest Friend Twin Nursing Pillow?